jcollard/VibeDC/GDD/CharacterCreation/CharacterCreationFeatureOverview.md

 - **Save/Load**: Guild roster and active party persist in local storage
 - **Existing Features**: No breaking changes to combat system
-- **Future Features**: Designed to support character editing, deletion, party presets
+- **Future Features**: Designed to support character deletion and detailed character view

 ---